duck-dynasty/duckbot/README.md

 pytest --cov=duckbot --cov-branch --cov-report term-missing:skip-covered
 ```

 Coverage is collected in the github actions.
-[View the workflow](.github/workflows/python-package.yml) to see the minimum required coverage.
+[View the Codecov configuration](.github/.codecov.yml) to see the minimum required coverage.
 Discord.py decorators make it difficult to cover methods directly, so don't aim for 100% coverage.

 ### Run DuckBot